 Visiting flower markets

-Sweep the floor on the 1st day: It’s a big NO-NO!
-If you sweep your floor on the first day of Tet Holiday, it means that you will sweep out all your luck, money, etc.
+- Sweep the floor on the 1st day: It’s a big NO-NO!
+If you sweep your floor on the first day of the Tet Holiday, it means that you will sweep out all your luck, money, etc.

-Throwing trash on the 1st day: If you throw trash away, it means that you throw away your luck as well, so you should avoid it.
+- Throwing trash on the 1st day: If you throw the garbage away, it means that you throw away your luck as well, so you should avoid it.

 Happy Tet!
-Wishing you a great year with full of happiness, wealthiness, healthiness, and luck!
+Wishing you a great year full of happiness, wealthiness, healthiness, and luck!